 Your GP will normally ask you some questions and may examine you.
-Some GPs feel that this examination is best carried out at a hospital by a gynaecologist and may refer you for this.
-The doctor may also refer you for further investigations, including:
+Some GPs feel that this examination is best carried out at a hospital by a gynaecologist, and may refer you for this.
+The doctor may also refer you to the hospital for further investigations, including:

-- a blood test to check your chromosomes and exclude any other genetic abnormalities - an ultrasound scan or MRI scan to confirm the absence of the uterus (womb) and cervix, a shortened vagina and the presence of ovaries
+- a blood test to check your chromosomes and exclude any other genetic irregularities - an ultrasound scan or MRI scan to confirm: the absence of the uterus (womb) and cervix; a shortened vagina; and the presence of ovaries.

-If MRKH Type II is suspected your doctor may arrange for some additional tests to be carried out.
-This may include a kidney ultrasound scan or x-ray.
+If MRKH Type 2 is suspected, your doctor may arrange for some additional tests to be carried out, for example a kidney ultrasound scan or x-ray.